arjunyadav786/Calculator/README.md

 - Keymaps for All Operators and %.
 - Certain UI Stuff.
 - History [ You CAN Implement my prototype HistoryPage.xaml! ]
-- Fix Square Root and Cube Root that broke for some reason.... [ TODO for v11.26100.1.0 Full Release ]

 Requirements :